NixOS/rfcs/rfcs/0127-issues-warnings.md

 Let's take the end of life of Python 2 as an example.
 (This applies to other ecosystems as well, and will come up again and again in the future.)
 It has sparked a few bulk package removal actions by dedicated persons, but those are pretty work intensive and prone to burn out maintainers.
 A goal of this RFC is to provide a way to notify all users of a package about the outstanding issues.
 This will hopefully draw more attention to abandoned packages, and spread the work load.
 It can also help soften the removal of packages by providing a period for users to migrate away at their own pace.

 For some use cases, like for packages without maintainers, we do not want to break evaluation of a package and simply warn the user instead.
 We want the users to configure all these according to their needs and through a single standardized interface.

+Nixpkgs already has a couple of mechanisms for doing these kind of things, among others for unfree, insecure or broken packages.
+However these have been added pretty much ad-hoc over time, and while being similar to each other also may have subtle differences.
+(For example some allow to provide a predicate for more granular control, others don't.)
+Usually, adding a new such mechanism (recently done with the source provenance in RFC 89) involves copying one of the existing ones and making adaptations.
+We need to generalize this concept in a way that is extensible towards new use cases, and to provide a more standardized API for configuration.

 ## Detailed design
 [design]: #detailed-design